 (House on the Rock)

-In November, we got to go to House on the Rock in Wisconsin for an overnight getaway with some friends of ours.
-It was so much fun even just getting away for just over 24 hours, which made me think we should do little getaways like that during winter to make winter less smad.
+In November, we got to go to House on the Rock in Wisconsin for an overnight getaway with friends of ours.
+It was so much fun simply being away for a little over 24 hours, which made me think we should do little getaways like that during winter to make winter less smad.

 You know what else will make me less smad?